About the Vet Med Library

 There are also several smaller collections.
 There is a small collection of CDs and DVDs near the Service Desk.
 A Reserve collection for class assignments is maintained for the academic departments of the College.
 Reserve materials are kept behind the Service Desk.
 Current issues of some of the most popular and frequently used journals and magazines are shelved in the Selected Display Journals area.

 We welcome suggestions for books and other materials to add to the library's collection.
-Faculty, staff, and students can submit their requests to the Service Desk, using the standard ISU Library Purchase Request form, or e-mail their recommendations directly to Jeff Alger, Veterinary Medical Librarian, firstname.lastname@example.org.
+Faculty, staff, and students can submit their requests, using the standard ISU Library Recommend a Purchase form, or e-mail their recommendations directly to Jeff Alger, Veterinary Medical Librarian, email@example.com.